IanDCarroll/ScrumBucket/Product_Backlog.md

 - Blog post on setting up your first personal scrum
 - Blog post on Asynchronous Scrum
 - Blog post on converting a team to Agile using Agile
+- Blog post on Process Smells ("Agile doesn't work in our context")
+- Blog post on complaining vs constructive bottleneck discovery
 - Lightening talk on DaXue and Consulting
 - Lightening talk on ZhongYong and Consulting
 - Lightening talk on the 5 Elements and Consulting